Train and Compare Classifiers Using Misclassification Costs in Classification Learner App

 To accept the default settings, click Start Session.

 Specify the misclassification costs.
-On the Classification Learner tab, in the Options section, click Costs.
+On the Learn tab, in the Options section, click Costs.
 The app opens a dialog box showing the default misclassification costs.

 In the dialog box, click Import from Workspace.